Lyceum (classical)

-The Lyceum (Λύκειον) was a temple dedicated to Apollo Lyceus ("Apollo the wolf-god").
+The Lyceum (Λύκειον) was a temple in Athens dedicated to Apollo Lyceus ("Apollo the wolf-god").

 It was best known for the Peripatetic school of philosophy founded there by Aristotle in 334 BC.
 Aristotle fled Athens in 323 BC, and the university continued to function after his lifetime under a series of leaders until the Roman general Sulla destroyed it during his assault on Athens in 86 BC.

-The remains of the Lyceum were discovered in modern Athens in 1996 in a park behind the Hellenic Parliament.
+The remains of the Lyceum are now in a park in modern Athens; they were discovered in 1996.

 The Lyceum

 The Lyceum had been used for philosophical debate long before Aristotle.
 Philosophers such as Prodicus of Ceos, Protagoras, and numerous rhapsodes had spoken there.
 The most famous philosophers to teach there were Isocrates, Plato (of The Academy), and the best-known Athenian teacher, Socrates.
 In addition to military training and educational pursuits, the Lyceum also housed Athenian Assembly meetings before the Pnyx became the official meeting place in the fifth century BCE.
 Cult practices of various groups were also held at the Lyceum.

 The Lyceum was named for the Greek god Apollo Lyceus.
 Initially a sanctuary made for worshiping Lyceus, it later became a public exercise area, with a gymnasium being constructed later on.
 It is unknown when this worship was introduced to Athens or when the Lyceum became the sanctuary.

 The Lyceum was located outside and east of Athens's city wall.
 The Lyceum is famous for being a center of education, but it was used for numerous other activities including Athenian assembly gatherings, cult practices, and military exercises.
 Because the Lyceum had to serve many purposes, the building had to have specific structures developed to accommodate all the activities.
 The area it was built on had many open spaces with forests.
 It was bound on the south by the Ilissus river and the north by the mountain Lykabettus.
 There were many roads that led to the Lyceum from in the city and around the city.
 The area had increasing numbers of buildings constructed between the sixth century BC to sixth century AD.
 Overall it is thought that the Lyceum spanned north possibly to modern Kolonaki plateia, south as far as the Ilissos river.
 It spanned east through the modern national gardens and the city wall, close to modern Amelia's Boulevard, was the western boundary.